nschaden/picturefill/README.md

 ### Resolving images before DOM ready

 The core Picturefill logic is extremely robust but one potential weakness is the "pop in" effect.
-If you have a lot of content around your `data-picture` elements items can appear to "shift" right after the page loads, because naturally the JS logic kicks in on DOM ready.
-To kick in the Picturefill logic early, make sure picturefill.js is referenced above your content (`<head>` or the top of the `<body>`) and utilize the `resolveLast()` method directly after the picture element.
+If you have a lot of content around your `data-picture` elements they can appear to "shift" right after the page loads because naturally the JS logic that actually inserts the final imagery kicks in on DOM ready.
+You can try to handle this subtly by setting initial minimum dimensions for the `data-picture` elements, but it's a rough solution.
+The most definitive solution is to kick in the Picturefill logic early; make sure picturefill.js is referenced above your content (`<head>` or the top of the `<body>`) and utilize the `resolveLast()` method directly after the picture element.

 ```html
 	<span data-picture data-alt="A giant stone face at The Bayon temple in Angkor Thom, Cambodia">